 Good Budget Ski Gear (jacket)

-Using the 3-in-1 system on the Bugaboo Interchange
+Using the 3-in-1 system on the Columbia Bugaboo Interchange

 Ski Pants: Columbia Bugaboo IV

 All most people need in a ski pant is dependable waterproofing, a durable build, and decent comfort.
 The fancy 3-layer designs, lightweight constructions, and stretchy softshell fabrics are nice but cost hundreds of dollars more.
 To be honest, they aren’t all that necessary for casual days at the resort.
 A burly pant that doesn’t get in your way will do the trick, and again we turn to Columbia for that combination of price and performance.
-The Bugaboo ski pants are waterproof, should last a long time, and are reasonably warm with 60-gram synthetic fill.
-Another option we like that’s a little better-made is The North Face’s Insulated Freedom, although that will set you back another $49 (the non-insulated Freedom is $20 less at $149).
-For more options, see the best ski pants.
+The Bugaboo IV ski pants are waterproof, should last a long time, and are decently warm with 60-gram synthetic fill.
+Two other reasonably priced designs we like are the REI Co-op Powderbound Insulated and Helly Hansen Legendary Insulated, although both of those options are pricier than the Columbia ($149 and $200 respectively).
+For more options, see our round-up of the best ski pants.

 Good Budget Ski Gear (pants)

-Priced at $109, the Bugaboo pants are an excellent value
+Priced at $120, the Bugaboo IV pants are an excellent value

 Goggles: Smith Cascade Classic